Li-Ming-Fan/zhiqiang/README.md

 zhiqiang, 之强, become strong.
 And similar to ziqiang, 自强, Self-strengthening.

 A platform for reinforcement learning algorithms.

-PyTorch.
+Work with PyTorch.
+But only in the implemented concrete agents and utils.torch_utils.

 ## Examples